J.C. Penney says Macy's lawsuit unlikely to impact results

-March 21 Department store J.C.
-Penney Co Inc said it does not expect the outcome of its pending lawsuit with retailer Macy's Inc over a home products deal with Martha Stewart Living Omnimedia Inc to have a material adverse impact on its results.
+Department store J.C.
+Penney Co Inc (JCP.N) said it does not expect the outcome of its pending lawsuit with retailer Macy's Inc (M.N) over a home products deal with Martha Stewart Living Omnimedia Inc MSO.N to have a material adverse impact on its results.

 Macy's sued Penney and Martha Stewart Living after the two announced a partnership in December 2011, saying that the agreement breached its contract with Martha Stewart that included exclusive rights to Martha Stewart-branded cookware, bedding and bath products.